 If each time someone upsets or wounds us, we ask the Lord how He would have us respond, we will usually sense Him telling us to pray for these people, and maybe even to extend an act of kindness that might get their attention and draw them to Him.
 Whatever it is, if we will do it with a good attitude, drawing on the supernatural power that abides in us through the Holy Spirit, we will be richly rewarded.
 And most importantly, the Lord will be glorified.
 I pray you'll put these principles to work the next time you're feeling hurt or offended, so that you may discover for yourself - revenge is sweet!

-Prayer: Lord, when I'm tempted to harbor unforgiveness toward someone, remind me that my disobedience will shut off Your work in my life, and cause me to become stuck and stagnant.
-Remind me that my decision to forgive doesn't make them right--it makes me free.
+Prayer: Lord, when I'm tempted to harbor resentment or unforgiveness toward someone, remind me that my disobedience will shut off Your work in my life, and cause me to become stuck and stagnant.
+Remind me that my decision to forgive doesn't make them right, but it makes me free.
 I praise You, Lord, that the way of forgiveness is the path to progress, promotion, and peace!

 |Caitie Hurst Releases Single, "How Could I Be Silent"|

 |Rhett Walker Band Announces Self-Titled EP for August 10|